JadM133/RRAEs/README.md

 This library presents all the required classes for creating customized RRAEs and training them (other architectures such as IRMAE and LoRAE are also available).
 For a tutorial on how to use all the available classes, refer to this [jupyter notebook](tutorial.ipyb).

+# Help in installation

+Since most of the lab doesn't use Python, we provide this section to clarify how to install and use the library (pre-requisites, have python and pip installed, and have access to the library using an SSH Key).
+1. Create a folder locally (on your PC), with any name you want.
+2. Using an IDE (e.g. Visual Studio code), or your terminal, change the directory into your new folder (using ``cd`` command), and create a python virtual environment by using the following command ``python3 -m venv .venv``.
+Note that you might need to write the specific version of python (e.g. ``python3.18 -m ...``).
+This will create a folder named ``.venv`` inside your new folder, where you should install all your python libraries later on for this project.
+3. Activate your virtual environment.
+This will be different depending on the operating system, but in all cases, you should have a ``(venv)`` sign in your terminal to the left after the following command:
+  -  On a Mac or Linux: ``source .venv/bin/activate``.
+  -  On Windows: ``.venv/Scripts/activate``.
+4. Now when you ``pip install`` something, it is installed in your ``.venv`` folder.
+You can install the library by doing ``pip install git+https://github.com/JadM133/RRAEs.git`` (note: you have to have access to the library since it is private).
+5. To make sure everything went well, run the tests!
+To do so, start by installing pytest as follows ''pip install -U pytest''.
+Then execute the following: ''pytest .\.venv\Lib\site-packages\RRAEs\tests\''.
+If all the tests pass, you're good to go!
+6. Give it a try, the best place to start is the [jupyter notebook](tutorial.ipyb).